Penymaes

 Utility.

-Electric oven and hob, microwave, fridge, freezer, washing machine, tumble dryer, dishwasher.
+Electric oven and hob, microwave, air fryer, fridge/freezer, washing machine, tumble dryer, dishwasher.

-Fuel, power and starter pack for woodburner included in rent.
+Fuel, power and starter pack for woodburner inc in rent.

 Sorry, no pets and no smoking.

-Note: Single bedroom accessed down steps through the utility.
+Note: The single bedroom is accessed down steps through the utility.

-Note: Low ceilings and doorways in some areas, and steep stairs with very narrow tread.
+Note: Low ceilings and doorways present In some areas, and steep stairs with very narrow tread.

-Please note: this property may not be suitable for those with limited mobility as there are several small steps connecting rooms together.
+Note: This property may also be unsuitable for those with limited mobility, as there are several small steps between connecting rooms.

 Join for free to get access to exclusive prices on thousands of properties.